 Vox is here to help.
-While saving for retirement seems complicated, there are four simple rules that — if followed, will get you on the path to a comfortable retirement:
+While saving for retirement seems complicated, there are four simple rules that — if followed — will get you on the path to a comfortable retirement:

 - Save 12 to 15 percent of your income each year beginning in your 20s.
 If you're over 30 and haven't started saving yet, begin as soon as possible.
-The calculator below will help you to estimate how much you need to save.

 - Diversify.
 Invest in mutual funds that give you exposure to a wide variety of stocks and bonds, both in the US and overseas.